Paleo Chilled Cold Tofu Substitute

 I want my Paleo Cold Tofu Substitute recipe low in carb, easy to make, yet creamy delicious.
 If the substitute version does not provide healthy benefits, why bother to recreate it ?
 This cold tofu version is inspired by Japanese Goma Tofu.
 Goma means sesame and it’s served chilled/cold as a side dish or salads.

 Chilled/Cold v.s.
 Pan-Fried

-To keep the Paleo Tofu low in carb, instead of using starch, I use gelatin to help binding the ingredients.
-Because gelatin melts under heat, you can’t pan fry this Paleo Cold Tofu Substitute recipe.
+To keep the Paleo Tofu low in carbs, instead of using starch, I use gelatin to help bind the ingredients.
+Because gelatin melts under heat, you can’t pan-fry this Paleo Cold Tofu Substitute recipe.
 There will be another version that I’ll share very soon that you can use to pan-fry.
-Be sure to check back here often for update !
+Be sure to check back here often for updates!

 Flavor and Texture

 Instead of using tons of flour or starch, I use either beef gelatin or agar agar powder (a plant based thickener) to make my Paleo Cold Tofu Substitute recipe.
 You will not taste the beef gelatin flavor because it’s in very small quantity instead, the nutty flavor from cashew or macadamia nuts will hit your taste buds first, followed by an almost nut butter cream-ish flavor that melts in your mouth.